 Skip to main content

-In Document QA, RAG is the standard solution.
-However, for Conversational Agents, standard RAG architectures face a fundamental limitation: they retrieve explicit text (“what was said”) but fail to extract implicit traits (“user state and intent”).
+While RAG works well for document QA, it falls short in many other use cases.
+Conventional RAG architectures have fundamental limitations: they retrieve explicit content (“what was said”) but fail to infer implicit signals such as the user’s state and intent.
 RAG relies on semantic similarity.
-While it can fetch recent chat logs to provide physical context, it treats dialogue as static data chunks.
-It cannot capture the Implicit Traits—behavioral patterns, evolving preferences, and potential intents—that are critical for a personalized Agent.
-EverMemOS addresses this by moving from simple indexing to structured state extraction.
+While it can retrieve recent chat logs to provide surface-level context, it treats dialogue as static chunks of data.
+As a result, it fails to capture Implicit Traits—the behavioral patterns, evolving preferences, and potential intents—that are essential for true personalization.
+EverMemOS addresses this gap by moving beyond simple indexing to structured state extraction.

 FeatureStandard RAGEverMemOS